 - For 1080p in Dual Link, the first cable arrives into the primary connector of a codec module, and the second cable arrives into the secondary connector of the same codec module. - For 1080p in 3G (single link), the single cable arrives into the primary connector of the codec module. - Whatever the type of connection to the rear panel, only the primary channel of the corresponding codec module on the V3X board is used in 1080p in 4-channel configuration for 4U servers, or 6-channel configurations for 6U servers.
-However the decoding/encoding capability of both channels of the V3X codec module is used. - For the SLSM 2 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to two physical channels.
-This means that the primary connectors of two codec modules will be used for one SLSM 2 Phase recorder. - For the SLSM 3 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to three physical channels.
-This means that the primary connectors of three codec modules will be used for one SLSM 3 Phase recorder. - For the SLSM 4 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to four physical channels.
-This means that the primary connectors of four codec modules will be used for one SLSM 4 Phase recorder. - For the SLSM 6 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to six physical channels.
-This means that the primary connectors of six codec modules will be used for one SLSM 6 Phase recorder.
+However the decoding/encoding capability of both channels of the V3X codec module is used. - For the SLSM 2 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to two physical channels. - For the SLSM 3 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds to three physical channels. - For the SLSM 4, 6 or 8 Phase configurations, one SLSM recorder accounts for one logical channel, but corresponds respectively to four, six or eight physical channels.

-3.4.7.
-3D/1080p SLSM Configurations (4U)
+3.5.5.
+1080p SLSM Configurations (4U)